Project Manager, Core Renewal

 Education

-• Bachelor’s Degree in Engineering, Construction, Business, Planning, or a related field; Master’s Degree in a related field preferred
+• Bachelor’s Degree in Urban or Transportation Planning, Civil or Transportation Engineering, Business, Public Administration, Political Science, Urban Design, Public Policy, Finance, or a related field; Master’s Degree in a related field preferred

 Experience